-Cornell University offers 70 minors across the schools and colleges, in a variety of fields and disciplines.
+Cornell University offers a variety of minors across the schools and colleges, in a variety of fields and disciplines.
 Many of these minors are interdisciplinary.
 Hotel School students may consider a minor in a foreign language, computer science, theater, nutritional and health sciences, and more.
 For more information, visit Undergraduate Minors under the Cornell University Fields of Study.